Sitanshu-Mishra/Learning_MachineLearning/README.md

-# Learning MachineLearning
+# Learning Machine Learning
-The repository contains Machine Learning concepts to learn and practise.
+This Repository contains Machine Learning concepts and recipies.
+### Jupyter Notebook: Kaggle Tabular Playground Series Jan2021.ipynb
+- Contains example of Regression Algorithms and its hyper-params tuning using Grid Search CV
+- Data Set is from Kaggle Competition: Kaggle Tabular Playground Series Jan2021
+- Current LeaderBoard score is in top 88% need to refine :)